 This classification refers to Diplomates who are clinically or surgically inactive for a period of time because the Diplomate is engaged in research, academic administration, government policy work, or other activities that preclude or interfere with active clinical or surgical practice.
 In order to remain certified in this category, a Diplomate must inform the ABPNS (or ABNS/ABPNS or RCPSC/ABPNS for joint certificates) in writing of his or her intention to become clinically or surgically inactive, and of the likely duration of clinical/surgical inactivity.

-Diplomates with time-limited Certificates who are listed as “Inactive” may be exempt from certain aspects of the ABPNS MOC program, during the period in which they are Inactive, as permitted by the ABPNS (and ABNS or RCPSC)
+Diplomates with time-limited Certificates who are listed as “Inactive” may be exempt from certain aspects of the ABPNS MOC program, during the period in which they are Inactive, as permitted by the ABPNS (and ABNS or RCPSC).

 The ABPNS (in conjunction ABNS or RCPSC) shall notify Inactive Diplomates of the elements of MOC from which they are exempt (and those from which they are not exempt) during the period of clinical/surgical inactivity.
 The ABPNS (in conjunction ABNS or RCPSC) also shall notify such Diplomates of the steps they must take before again being listed as “Certified - Active.”